 An example which threads have not been carrying over threads look like this:

-If you feel you have not been provided enough threads and require additional threads, we will need to examine how the work in progress had been stitched and provide the right solution for you.
-Please email us the following:
+If you feel you have not been provided enough threads and require additional threads, please email us the following:

 - One clear close up picture from your front of the project